lakshdhamija/OtpVerification/README.md

 ![Project Image](./src/images/main.png)

-> This is an OTP verification.
+> This is an OTP verification application.

 ---